-May River’s girls finished second and the boys third, and both Bluffton teams were fourth at the Class 3A Lower State cross country qualifier Saturday in Darlington.
+May River’s girls finished second and claimed two individual titles at the Class 3A track & field championships Saturday in Columbia.

 Eight area players were named to the S.C.
 High School Soccer Coaches’ Association’s All-State Teams released Wednesday.